kartikaykaushik14/AttackHatefulMemes/README.md

 4. To run text and image perturbations, run the code in the text_perturbation folder.
 5. Adversarial retraining can be done through the code in adv_retrain folder.

+If you want to load the adversarially retrained or baseline models you can download the checkpoint files from [here](https://drive.google.com/drive/folders/1MJLlQf3uE0ba2M3-FMSD_yeiqFTYmTtM).
 To run a attack in any of the folders above, you can use the command python attack.py

-Make sure you download the perturbed images from [here](https://drive.google.com/drive/folders/19Cgq2q-csOgrsa0bAUcaeEOYvlekKzM2) and put in the folder called annotations inside the original dataset.
+Make sure you download the perturbed images from [here](https://drive.google.com/drive/folders/19Cgq2q-csOgrsa0bAUcaeEOYvlekKzM2) and put in the folder called annotations inside the original dataset or create a folder using perturb_image.py in the img_perturbation folder to create it

 Make sure you have the correct path in line [63](https://github.com/kartikaykaushik14/AttackHatefulMemes/blob/main/img_perturbation/attack.py#L63) and [67](https://github.com/kartikaykaushik14/AttackHatefulMemes/blob/main/img_perturbation/attack.py#L67) in all the attack.py files.